 make codecheck.
 This target should run the whole or most suitable subset of the workflow and create the report.

 - Optional contents of the check directory.

-- Add a CODECHECK report as a PDF file named
+- Write the CODECHECK report and save it as a PDF file named

 codecheck.pdfin the check directory.
 The report should cover at least WHO checked WHAT, and HOW.
-Imagine the report as a reminder for future you to be able to re-check the workflow in two years time - what help would you need to do that?
-You can check the example CODECHECKs for some templates for reports.
+Imagine the report as a reminder for future you so you will be to re-check the workflow in two years time - what help would you need to do that?
+Take a look at the example CODECHECKs for existing reports to serve as templates.